 What can I use instead of chicken?

-You can use ground turkey or if you are vegetarian, you can use one can of chickpeas or white beans.
-Remember to rinse, wash, and dry the canned chickpeas.
-Add them in during step #4.
+You can swap the chicken for ground turkey, or for a vegetarian option, use one can of chickpeas or white beans.
+Just rinse, drain, and dry the beans, then add them in during step #4.

 Are stuffed sweet potatoes gluten-free?